onsonr/sonr/internal/did/README.md

 ## Abstract

-sonr is a public blockchain built by MediBloc to reinvent the healthcare experience. sonr also supports DID operations.
-DIDs are created and stored in the sonr, and they are used with verifiable credentials.
+Sonr is a privacy focused blockchain built by Sonr Inc. to reinvent how we handle identity and data transimission.
+Sonr also supports DID operations.
+DIDs are created and stored in the Sonr Node, and they are used with verifiable credentials.

-This specification describes how DIDs are managed on the sonr.
+This specification describes how DIDs are managed on the Sonr.

 ## Table of Contents